rheslip/Pico-2-Groovebox/README.md

 Why not have sequencer length set up in bars?
 I debated this and actually had it set up with bars at one point.
 I opted for the flexibility of having sequences be any length (up to 128).
 Its useful for ambient stuff or jamming when you want things to sound similar but not repeat exactly.
 Set two drum tracks to different lengths for example and the rhythm will change as the beats change relative to each other on every loop.

 Why the pattern generator?
-I had it set up as just a recorder and then quickly realized its hard to get things to record on step 1, which you want if you have multiple scenes so scene changes stay in sync.
+I had it set up as just a recorder and then quickly realized its hard (for me anyway) to play the pads to record exactly on step 1, which you want if you have multiple scenes (so scene changes are in sync).
 The pattern generator makes it easy to place triggers where you want them and relative to each other.

 Is the code stable?
 Not completely.
 It crashes now and then but I've used it for hours on end with no glitches.
 Still working on those pesky bugs...